How to use a self service car wash? Seems pretty simple until you park the car into the booth.

 Then you’re faced with a command panel, a spray wand, maybe various brushes, and so on.

 That fact alone may baffle many drivers even to the point of giving up and going to an automatic car wash or let professionals do the job.

-Hopefully, this article will solve that dilemma and show that this is a really easy job and something that any driver and car owner can and should do.
+Hopefully, this article will solve that dilemma and show that this is a really easy job and something that any driver and car owner can do.